A race team mixing experience and youthfulness

 President of the IDEC Group during the week, Patrice Lafargue likes to spend his weekends behind the steering wheel of his racing cars.
 As he likes to tell his team, the main thing is to enjoy it.
 Even if his team is today semi-professional, the competitive side must not come before the enjoyment of racing.

-Patrice Lafargue’s son, who has made a name for himself in the world of endurance racing over the seasons, thanks to his speed and consistency.
-Always looking for performance and ways to progress, he is considered to be one of the best silver drivers in the ELMS circuit.
-Paul will be competing in the Le Mans 24-Hour Race for the third time (12th in 2017, DNF in 2018).
+The son of Patrice Lafargue has made a name for himself in the world of endurance racing over the seasons thanks to his speed and consistency.
+Always in search of performance and progression, he is considered one of the best Silver drivers on the ELMS grid.
+Paul now has a solid experience with 7 participations in the 24H of Le Mans and some nice lines on his resume with notably a European Champion title in 2019.

 PAUL LOUP CHATIN